storacha/w3up/packages/upload-client/README.md

 ): Promise<CID>
 ```

 Store a CAR file to the service.
+Returns the CID of the CAR file stored.

 Required delegated capability proofs: `store/add`